krprzenioslo/Hystrixwiki2/How-To-Use.md

 Sometimes if a back-end service fails, a stale version of data can be retrieved from a cache service such as memcached.

-Since the fallback will go over the network it is another possible point of failure and so it also needs to be wrapped by a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+Since the fallback will go over the network it is another possible point of failure and so it also needs to be wrapped by a `HystrixCommand` or `HystrixObservableCommand`.

 [[images/fallback-via-command-640.png]]